 I have not included subscription sites, but if you are linked with an academic institution you will be able to find out about these from your librarian.
 A few sites are marked as not being currently maintained; they remain accessible online, however, and are included because they constitute useful sources of material.

-If you run a website for any society, seminar series or other agency in the field of church history, please contact the webmaster to have a link added to this page or to notify out-of-date or broken links.
-I welcome links to sites in other languages.
+If you run a website for any society, seminar series or other agency in the field of church history, please contact us to have a link added to this page, we welcome links to sites in other languages.
 The EHS would also be pleased to have a link to this site added to the webpages of other institutions, libraries, networks or societies.

 Societies and other professional bodies